For schools & districts

 Full compliance details: Student Safety & Compliance →

-Tell us your school, grade range, and preferred semester.
-We will help you plan a cohort.
-Fall 2026 pilot planning is open now.
+Tell us your school, grade range, and when you want to start.
+We will help you plan your first cohort.

 Last updated: April 2026